Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/intercom.md

 permalink: platform/instructions/en/latest/Agent Transfer/intercom

 ---
-Kore.ai XO Platform now supports integration with ServiceNow Agent System to handover the conversations without having to use the BotKit.
+Kore.ai XO Platform now supports integration with Intercom Agent System to handover the conversations without having to use the BotKit.

 <container>